The headline of a recent article published in Business Insider asserts that “the future of ad agencies has never been more in doubt.”

 The reign of massive, full-service, cross-industry agencies is coming to an end.

-Instead, businesses are turning to consulting companies, smaller niche agencies, and independent contractors when specialised expertise is needed.
+Instead, businesses are turning to consult companies, smaller niche agencies, and independent contractors when specialised expertise is needed.

 In his final episode for Hubstaff’s Agency Advantage Podcast, Andy Baldacci discussed his overall learnings from the interviews he conducted of 77 agency owners.